Isabelle Boucher

 Projects

-November 8-11, 2023: Presenter at the forthcoming conference 4S Honolulu: Sea, Sky, Land, Endangered Ecologies, Solidarities.
+November 8-11, 2023: Presenter at 4S Honolulu: Sea, Sky, Land, Endangered Ecologies, Solidarities.
 Accepted paper title: “Beholding the Earth: Putting Waste Under the Macroscope, the Case of the Second Biosphere.”
-This research addresses one aspect of my thesis.

 Publications

 This environmental creative nonfiction invites the reader to consider a small, contaminated patch of land tucked inside the Pointe-Aux-Trembles neighborhood in Montréal (Tiohtià:ke).
-By exploring the multiscalar geographies and histories of this site—now a municipal phytoremediation testbed in close proximity to an oil refinery complex—I seek to reframe the notion of remediation against the extractive and colonial logics that underpin Western technoscientific imaginaries and practices of healing.
+By exploring the multiscalar geographies and histories of this site—now a municipal phytoremediation testbed in close proximity to an oil refinery complex—I seek to reframe the notion of remediation against the extractive and colonial logics that underpin Western technoscientific modes of “healing” places and bodies.

 Boucher, Isabelle.
 “Urban Mires: What Happened to the Garden of Moss?”
 Heliotrope Journal (April 2023). https://www.heliotropejournal.net/helio/urban-mires.